JesusFilm/react-prep/Project/instructions/2-Mui.md

 ## Title

-This should use a `typography` component from MUI to display the label.
+This should use a `Typography` component from MUI to display the label.
 It should display some default text if no label is passed in.

 ## Form

-This should have a `TextField` and `Button` component from MUI
+This should utilize the `TextField` and `Button` component from MUI.

-## TaskCard
+## Timer

-This component should display the name and the completed status of a task.
+This component should display the name, the remaining time and the completed status of a timer.

 ## Main

-Import the array from `data.ts` and use it to render out a `TaskCard` for each task.
+Import the `timers` array from `data.ts` and use it to render out a `Timer` for each timer.

 When react renders components with an array, each item needs to have a unique key.